-- ✓ Speak clearly so that both examiners can hear you. - Always try to answer the questions.
-The examiners can't mark you if you don't say anything. - Try to answer the examiner's questions with more than just one word. - Listen to your partner and to the examiners when it is their turn to speak. - Ask the examiner to repeat the question or instructions if you don't understand. - Try to relax and enjoy the test.
-Remember that the examiners want you to do your best!
+- ✓ Speak clearly so that both examiners can hear you. - ✓ Always try to answer the questions.
+The examiners can't mark you if you don't say anything. - Try to answer the examiner's questions with more than just one word. - Listen to your partner and to the examiners when it is their turn to speak. - Ask the examiner to repeat the question or instructions if you didn't understand.

-- Don't prepare long answers in advance, and don't simply learn and practise a speech.
-You must answer the question which the examiner asks you in the test. - X Don't talk at the same time as your partner or interrupt them when they are speaking. - X Don't worry if you think you've made a mistake.
-The important thing is that you communicate with your partner and with the examiner. - Don't worry if the examiner interrupts you when you are still speaking.
+- ✗ Don't prepare long answers in advance, and don't simply learn and practise a speech.
+You must answer the question which the examiner asks you in the test. - Don't talk at the same time as your partner or interrupt them when they are speaking. - ✗ Don't worry if you think you've made a mistake.
+The important thing is that you communicate with your partner and with the examiner. - ➤ Don't worry if the examiner interrupts you when you are still speaking.
 This shows that you have spoken enough.
 Part of the examiner's job is to control the time limits of the test.